moazsaeed/NyTimes-Combine-MVVM/README.md

 # Short-Video-like-tiktok
-This is Sample app for playing short videos like tiktok This app shows the list of video and clicking on any video opens new Screen to play videos and user can continuously scroll to next video.
+This is a simple app to hit the NY Times Most Popular Articles API and show a list of articles, that shows details when news on the list are tapped

 ## Demonstrations